-BC Parks: Persons with disability can camp for free at BC Parks when they are part of the MSDPR Disability Assistance Program, the MCFD At Home Program, or Disability Income Assistance from Indigenous Services Canada (ISC).
+BC Parks: Canadian persons with disabilities can camp for free at BC Parks when they are part of the MSDPR Disability Assistance Program, the MCFD At Home Program, or Disability Income Assistance from Indigenous Services Canada (ISC).
 They must bring one valid government issued ID and, depending on which program they are part of, either an original copy of their Release of Information form for the current calendar year (from MSDPR and ISC) or a Letter of Eligibility from the MCFD (source).

 Canada’s Wonderland: Canada’s Wonderland offers a special boarding pass to guests with disability and up to 3 companions.
 Guests with Access 2 Entertainment Cards no longer need to pay admission fee for their support person.
 Other accessibility features include 1-day wheelchair rentals, alternate ride entrances, braille handbooks, and special dressing rooms (source).